 The post-war period may have lulled many into a false sense of security about their longer term financial prospects.
 Basking in the optimism following the aftermath of the Cold War and the fall of the Berlin Wall, they were the first generation to benefit from cradle to grave welfare provision.

-At the same time, the combination of better healthcare and improved living conditions has resulted in a fall in mortality rates; in the decade to 2013, life expectancy in England rose by 3 years for men and 2.3 years for women.
-But the ageing population brings with it another set of challenges and for this demographic in particular represents a veritable source of anxiety about retirement.
+At the same time, the combination of better healthcare and improved living conditions has resulted in a fall in mortality rates in the long term, albeit with a decline during the onset of the pandemic in 20201.
+But the ageing population brings with it another set of challenges — and for this demographic in particular represents a veritable source of anxiety about retirement.

-Even wealthy Baby Boomers worry about outliving their money, against a backdrop of rising healthcare costs, taxes and low interest rates on investments.
+Even wealthy Baby Boomers worry about outliving their money, against a backdrop of rising healthcare costs and taxes.
 Regardless of their income level, most wish to go into retirement maintaining whatever lifestyle they had become accustomed to.
 However, making best use of that second home in the sun comes with a host of hidden costs, not least property taxes, insurance and travel.
 Therefore, ensuring they have sustainable financial strategies to maintain their lifestyle is essential for this demographic.

-As if their own retirement plans weren’t enough of a preoccupation, many also face the prospect of caring for elderly parents —and the financial and emotional costs that those caring responsibilities entail.
-From the cost of nursing homes or at home care, or even considering having their parents live with them as they get older.
+As if their own retirement plans weren’t enough of a preoccupation, some also face the prospect of caring for elderly parents —and the financial and emotional costs that those caring responsibilities entail.
+Concerns include the cost of nursing homes or at home care, or even considering having their parents live with them as they get older.

 Just as Baby Boomers need to make plans for their parents, they will also need to plan ahead and think about who will be taking care of them as they get older, whether it’s devising a plan with their children, or putting money to one side for help at home.